vsivsi/meteor-file-collection/README.md

 *     `stream.renewLock([callback])` - Renews the held lock for another expiration interval
 *     `stream.releaseLock([callback])` - Releases the held lock if you are done with the stream.

 This last call, `stream.releaseLock()` may be useful if you use `file.findOneStream()` and then do not read the file to the end (which would cause the lock to release automatically).
 In this case, calling `stream.releaseLock()` is nice because it frees the lock before the expiration time is up.
 This would probably only matter for applications with lots of writers and readers contending for the same files, but it's good to know it exists.
-The values used for the locking parameters are set when the fileCollection is created via the `options.locks` option.
+The values used for the locking parameters are set when the `FileCollection` is created via the `options.locks` option.

 When the stream has ended, the `callback` is called with the gridFS file document.

 ### fc.upsertStream(file, [options], [callback])
-#### Create/update a fileCollection file and return a writable stream to its data. - Server only
+#### Create/update a file collection file and return a writable stream to its data. - Server only

 ```js
 // Get a writeable data stream to re-store all that is right and good